BAD-AL/ImageResizer/README.md

 # ImageResizer

-A command line program that resizes images from the command line.
+A program that resizes images from the command line.
+This program uses Magick.NET-Q16-x86 ( https://github.com/dlemstra/Magick.NET)

+Use NuGet interface in Visual studio to acquire package in order to build.

 Usage:
     ImageResizer -infile:<inFileName> -outfile:<outFileName> -w:<width> -h:<height>